Salliii/omp.json/README.md

 ```powershell
 notepad $PROFILE
 ```
-add the following line to the file and replace `<path_to_file>` with the path to the cloned git repo with the salliii.omp.json file inside.
+add the following line to the file and replace `<path_to_file>` with the path to the cloned git repo.
 ```powershell
 oh-my-posh init pwsh --config "<path_to_file>\salliii.omp.json" | Invoke-Expression